Logo

 Winston Churchill was particularly opposed to Mohandas Gandhi, whom he considered "a seditious Middle Temple lawyer, now posing as a fakir".

-Winston Churchill embarked on a lecture tour of North America, hoping to recoup financial losses sustained in the Wall Street Crash.
+Winston Churchill embarked on a lecture tour of North America, hoping to recoup financial losses sustained in the Wall Street crash.

 Winston Churchill returned to America in late January 1932 and completed most of his lectures before arriving home on 18 March.

-Armed with official data provided clandestinely by two senior civil servants, Desmond Morton and Ralph Wigram, Winston Churchill was able to speak with authority about what was happening in Germany, especially the development of the Luftwaffe.
+Armed with data provided clandestinely by senior civil servants, Desmond Morton and Ralph Wigram, Winston Churchill was able to speak with authority about what was happening in Germany, especially the development of the Luftwaffe.

 Winston Churchill supported Edward and clashed with Baldwin on the issue.